makakoa/yeezy/README.md

-# yeezyhtml
+# yeezy.js
-_JS HTML_

 Yeezy to read.
 Yeezy to write.